mikeal/ZDAG/SPEC.md

 It's doubtful you can find a way to align your values to sort neatly against the keys, but it may happen and it's very easy to detect since we already have to iterate over the encoded form in order to check for list and map typing rules already.

+## STRUCTURE_VALUE_RANGE_TYPING **NEW!**

+In an untyped collection, once there are two occurences of a type you can trade the regular value type tokens for new tokens without additional cost.

+In untyped lists and maps we can use a different typing token to open a type range.
+The indexes in this range are +2 so that the subsequent INDEX reads can safely use 0 for closing the container and 1 for closing the range.

 ## ROOT_COMPRESSION